2015 Summer Universiade

-The 2015 Summer Universiade (2015년 하계 유니버시아드), officially known as the XXVIII Summer Universiade (제28회 하계 유니버시아드) and also known as Gwangju 2015 (광주2015) was a multi-sport event for student and youth athletes sanctioned by the International University Sports Federation (FISU), held in the city of Gwangju, South Korea.
+The 2015 Summer Universiade, officially known as the XXVIII Summer Universiade and also known as Gwangju 2015 was a multi-sport event for student and youth athletes sanctioned by the International University Sports Federation (FISU), held in the city of Gwangju, South Korea.
 It took place from July 3 to July 14, 2015.

 Bid selection

 The cities of Edmonton, Alberta, Canada; Taipei, Taiwan; and Gwangju, South Korea were in initial contention for the Games.
 Edmonton previously hosted the 1983 Summer Universiade, and all the infrastructure built for those two events was in use and was part of the project, which gave the city a big advantage, but the subprime mortgage crisis in 2008 led the city to withdraw.
 This left only Gwangju and Taipei at the final phase.
 On May 23, 2009, FISU awarded the hosting rights to Gwangju.